Japanese Kingsville Boxwood Bonsai Tree Care

 Bonsai Style: You can use most of the bonsai styles to shape this tree.

-Repotting: It should be repotted every two or tree years.
+Repotting: It should be repotted every two or three years.
 This plant likes acid well-drained soil.
 You can use a standard bonsai soil mix.

 Hardiness: Does best in the USDA Zones 6-8.
 Japanese Kingsville Boxwood Bonsai Tree is a hardy tree but needs to be protected from frost and cold winds.

 Insects and Diseases: Overwatering might cause the root rot.
-Sometimes could be troubled by mites, scale, and leaf miners.
+Sometimes, mites, scale, and leaf miners could cause trouble.